nzakas/understandinges6/manuscript/01-The-Basics.md

 console.log(codePointLength("𠮷bc"));   // 3
 ```

-The regular expression in this example matches a both whitespace and non-whitespace characters, and is applied globally with Unicode enabled.
+The regular expression in this example matches both whitespace and non-whitespace characters, and is applied globally with Unicode enabled.
 The `result` contains an array of matches when there's at least one match, so the array length ends up being the number of code points in the string.

 W> Although this approach works, it's not very fast, especially when applied to long strings.
 Try to minimize counting code points whenever possible.
 Hopefully ECMAScript 7 will bring a more performant means by which to count code points.